Want to do this holiday Guided?

 Itinerary

 From Gibraltar airport, you´ll be transferred to the ancient fishing port of Tarifa, the home of Skedaddle España for the past 20 years!
 This most southerly point of mainland Europe has had a turbulent history due to its strategic position on the western edge of the Straits of Gibraltar.
-Phoenician in origin, with a legacy left by Romans and architecture and culture and design by the Moors, it is now a fun and vibrant town to visit.
-Unspoilt, white Atlantic beaches spread out beyond the ancient walled medina that houses an eclectic warren of bars and restaurants to discover at your leisure.
+With a history stretching from Phoenician settlers through Roman and Moorish influences, Tarifa blends ancient charm with a lively modern atmosphere.
+White Atlantic beaches fan out beyond the old town’s fortified walls, while narrow streets hide an eclectic mix of cafés, bars, and restaurants to explore at your leisure.

 We’d always recommend tagging on a day before your cycling begins for a day trip to discover Tangiers in Morocco, take a whale watching trip in the strait of Gibraltar or just relax on the beaches and stroll the alleyways to discover hidden gastronomic delights.